Perfect New York Cheesecake

 Instructions

-• Cover the bottom and sides of a 9-inch springform pan with extra large aluminum foil so that the no water can leak in (it's worth a trip to the store to buy the 18" wide foil).
-Wrap it with two layer for extra security.
+• Cover the bottom and sides of a 9-inch springform pan with extra-large aluminum foil so that no water can leak in (it's worth a trip to the store to buy the 18" wide foil).
+Wrap it with two layers for extra security.
 Crimp the top of the foil around the top edge of the springform pan.
-You can also place the springform pan in a slightly larger cake pan (10") that has 2" sides (I ran out of big foil but had a nice cake pan that it just barely fit into.
+You can also place the springform pan in a slightly larger cake pan (10") that has 2" sides.
+(I ran out of big foil but had a nice cake pan that it just barely fit into.
 I didn't have to worry at all about the foil keeping water out).

-• Preheat oven to 350 degrees, placing the top rack in lower third of oven.
+• Preheat oven to 350°F (175°C), placing the top rack in the lower third of the oven.
 In a large mixing bowl, mix together the finely ground graham cracker crumbs with the sugar and salt.
 Pour the melted butter over top and mix until the crumbs become coated.

 • Pour into the prepared springform pan and gently smooth out (I like to use a metal measuring cup for this).
 Carefully work the crumbs up the sides so that they are 1 1/2" tall and approximately 1/4" thick.
-You should have a nice layer on the bottom and the sides should go about halfway up your pan.
+You should have a nice layer on the bottom, and the sides should go about halfway up your pan.
 Place into the oven and bake for 8-10 minutes or until lightly golden brown.
-Turn oven down to 325 degrees.
+Turn oven down to 325°F (160°C).

-• After the cheesecake has baked, turn off the oven, slightly crack the door open and allow to cool for 1 hour.
+• After the cheesecake has been baked, turn off the oven, slightly crack the door open, and allow it to cool for 1 hour.
 This is the key to getting a perfect top without it falling or cracks forming.

 VIDEO